Last Updated on November 6, 2022 by Anne-Sophie Reinhardt

 Last Word On Filing Your Single Mother Tax Return

-There are plenty of programs and organizations that are funded and managed by the government to help you file your tax returns.
+The government funds numerous programs and organizations aimed at assisting individuals with their tax returns.
+I’ve personally benefited from some of these resources and can guide you on where to find reliable government-backed assistance.
 Along with these, the IRS has all the information on its website.
 These programs can even help you deal with any disputes you might have and even an audit.